MingyuJ666/The-Impact-of-Reasoning-Step-Length-on-Large-Language-Models/README.md

 ```
 ## Use demo
 ### Relationship Between Steps and Accuracy
+last_letter_1 represents adding one step to the demo

+last_letter_2 represents adding two-step to the demo

+.......and so on

 ```bash
 python run_inference.py --dataset last_letter --demo_path demos/last_letter_1 --output_dir experiment/last_letters_1 #1 represent the number of add step
 ```